National Security And Investment Act 2021

-Notification under the NSI Act will be dealt with by the ISU.
-The information to be included in the notification is set out in secondary legislation.
+Notification under the NSI Act is dealt with by the ISU.
+The information to be included in the notification is set out in secondary legislation and detailed guidance on the notification process has been published together with the forms to complete the notification4 5.
 The ISU can be contacted now (by emailing email@example.com) for informal advice on the new regime.

 Are there penalties for non-compliance?

 As noted above, notifiable acquisitions which complete without approval will be legally void.
 In addition, there are civil and criminal penalties for completing a notifiable acquisition without approval.
 The penalties include imprisonment for up to five years, fines of up to £10 million (or, if higher, 5% of worldwide turnover) and disqualification as a director for up to 15 years.